REI Co-op Superlight Review

 Our Analysis and Test Results

 While we found the Pertex fabric utilized by the REI Superlight to be an excellent barrier against the elements, we had a few issues with the protective flaps surrounding the zipper.
 They were easily blown to the side, which exposed the zippers.
-Bivys like the Outdoor Research Helium and Outdoor Research Alpine have tackled this problem with a clamshell opening and flaps that make it nearly impossible for the elements to expose the zippers.
-As the REI bivy seems to be oriented towards longer-term use and expedition type adventures, it needs to be more focused on these small details around vulnerable points like zippers.
+A bivy like the Outdoor Research Helium has tackled this problem with a clamshell opening and flaps that make it nearly impossible for the elements to expose the zippers.
+As the REI bivy seems to be oriented towards longer-term use and expedition-type adventures, it needs to be more focused on these small details around vulnerable points like zippers.

 With a name like the Superlight, we expected grand things from this bivy.
 They must have known we get excited at the thought of superlight outdoor gear… When we dropped this thing on the scale in registered right at 24.8 ounces (703 grams) which puts it about 8 ounces (240 grams) heavier than our Editors' Choice bivy.
 Considering the REI Superlight comes with four aluminum stakes and an aluminum pole, it isn't that wild of a weight difference.
 When you consider the overall performance difference, however, the added performance and weight savings of the OR Helium make it the obvious choice.